-All Natural and Maritime Naturals currently offer products in Germany, Italy, UK and Australia, giving the Company immediate access to these markets.
-Their products allow the Company to offer 45 additional SKUs to its existing basket of products by offering anti-aging organic skincare products, all-natural masks & scrubs, acne blemish treatments, beard oils and more.
+All Natural and Maritime Naturals currently offer products in Canada, USA, Germany, Italy, UK and Australia.
+These products increase the Company's existing basket of products and offer anti-aging organic skincare products, all-natural masks & scrubs, acne blemish treatments and more.

-The All Natural and Maritime Naturals businesses were seen to be an ideal fit with the Company as they are completely online, primarily Canadian focused (our home market and one in which the Company had just launched its DTI brand) and are in a high growth health and beauty segment which the Company saw as a logical expansion of its wellness offering.
-All Natural and Maritime are already doing business in several European countries which are high on the priority list for the Company to gain a presence.
-The All Natural and Maritime Naturals brands have not yet been offered in the United States, a market in which the Company was already well entrenched with Dr Tobias.
-There is a natural fit with the acquired businesses and the Company's existing business in terms of geographic and product segments and plans for growth.
+The All Natural and Maritime Naturals businesses are an ideal fit with the Company's core strengths as they are completely online, primarily Canadian focused (our home market and one in which the Company had just launched its DTI brand) and are in a high growth health and beauty segment which the Company sees as a logical expansion of its wellness offering.
+All Natural and Maritime do business in several European countries which are high on the priority list for the Company to gain a presence.
+The All Natural and Maritime Naturals brands are now being offered in the United States, a market in which the Company was already well positioned with the Dr Tobias brand.
+There is a natural fit with the customers of these acquired businesses and the Company's existing business in terms of geographic and product segments and plans for growth.